wtsi-hgi/hgi-systems/scripts/dev-container/README.md

 It offers the advantages that developers:
 - Do not have to spend time setting up the correct environment.
 - Can develop on any machine, including their own.
-- Only need to know their own GitLab token.
+- Only need to know their own GitLab token - no other secrets are permanently stored on the user's machine.

-### Setup Tools
+### Tools
 - Ansible
 - Terraform
 - s3cmd